Soriano vs. People

 Ruling

-- A special civil action for certiorari is generally not the proper remedy to assail the denial of a motion to quash an information.
-The proper procedure is to enter a plea, go to trial, and if convicted, appeal.
-No exceptional circumstances justified certiorari in this case.
+- Procedural: Certiorari is not the proper remedy to assail the denial of a motion to quash.
+The proper procedure is for the accused to enter a plea, go to trial without prejudice to presenting the special defenses raised in the motion to quash, and if an adverse decision is rendered, to appeal therefrom.

 Doctrines